cse110-fa21-group32/cse110-fa21-group32/specs/adrs/111021-Nodejs VS Python.md

 *

 ### {Javascript}
 * Good, easy to get help from TA
 * Good, easier for new members to follow up with Node.js since we are learning this in class
 * Good, we have done some Lab with Node.js that we can just use some of the information there
-* Bad, Mostly bigger project are on Python
+* Bad, Mostly bigger project in real life are in Python

 ### {Python}